-Fire detection and alarm Grade D1; LD2 system system An interlinked mains wired operated fire alarm and detection system with smoke and heat alarms, each with a tamper-proof standby supply consisting of a battery or batteries, should be installed to the British Standard 5839 Part 6 2019.
-Smoke alarms are to be installed in all escape routes on all levels including cellars Smoke alarms are to be installed in in principle habitable rooms (i.e. bedrooms and shared room) Heat detector is to be installed in the kitchen All detectors to be interlinked together to form one system.
-Maintenance and testing Monthly testing of the fire alarm system by a competent person which is to be recorded in a logbook.
+Fire detection and alarm Grade A, LD2 system system An interlinked mains wired operated fire alarm and detection system with smoke and heat alarms, each with a tamper-proof standby supply consisting of a battery or batteries, should be installed to the British Standard 5839 Part 6 2017.
+Smoke alarms are to be installed in all escape routes on all levels Smoke alarms are to be installed in bedrooms, shared rooms and cellar Heat detector is to be installed in the kitchen All detectors to be interlinked together to form one system.
+Maintenance and testing Weekly testing of the fire alarm system by a competent person which is to be recorded in a logbook.
+Every 6 months for servicing of the system by a competent person and records held as stated in BS 5839-1: 2017.
 On completion of any works, any outstanding defects should be reported to the owner and a servicing certificate should be issued.
-It is recommended that this is checked annually by a competent person as recommended by the equipment's installation manual.
-Escape Routes A 30 minute protected route is required including 30 minute fire doors to all bedrooms, kitchens and shared rooms.
-All 30 minute fire doors are to be fitted with rebated smoke seals, intumescent strips and a self-closing devise so the door closes fully onto the timber stops.
+Escape Routes A 30 minute protected route is requiring 30 minute fire doors to all bedrooms kitchen shared rooms All 30 minute fire doors are to be fitted with rebated smoke seals, intumescent strips and a self-closing device so the door closes fully onto the timber stops.
+Any glazing in the protected route must be replaced with fireproof glass.
 Fire doors are to be installed and maintained in accordance with BS476 part 22 (BS EN 1634 Part 1 EU standard).
-No requirement for additional fire resistance but walls and floors should be of sound, traditional construction.
-30 minute fire separation is required between the cellar and ground floor.

-Lighting to Escape Route Conventional lighting required.
-Emergency lighting required if the route is long or complex or there is no borrowed light.
-Gas or Electric Meters/ distribution Boards If these are sited within the escape route then these are to comply with current regulations and is good practice to be enclosed in fire resisting construction.
+Lighting to Escape Route Emergency lighting maybe required if the route is long or complex or there is no borrowed light.
+Conventional lighting required.
+Gas or Electric Meters/ distribution Boards If these are sited within the escape route then they are to comply with current regulations and is good practice to be enclosed in fire resisting construction.
 Cupboards within the escape route To be either (a) half-hour fire resistant, self-closing and kept locked shut when not in use or (b) kept empty and locked.
 A fire notice with the words "Keep locked shut" should be displayed on the door.
-Final Exit Door All bedroom and final exit doors must be openable with a thumb turn lock i.e. a YALE lock or similar.
+Final Exit Door The final exit doors must be openable with a thumb turn lock i.e. a YALE lock or similar.
 This door cannot be locked with a key from the inside.
 Fire Blanket To be fixed to the wall in the shared kitchen 1.5m above the floor.
+Fire Signage Fire safety signage required on complex routes.